 - (1) Load research samples are required by ERCOT as the basis for developing and evaluating Load Profiles for most Load Profile Types.
-Protocol Section 18.2.10, Responsibilities of Sampling in Support of Load Profiling, broadly defines the responsibilities of ERCOT and Transmission and/or Distribution Service Providers (TDSPs) regarding Load research samples.
-This part of the Load Profiling Guide (LPG) also provides guidelines on communication and expectations between ERCOT and TDSPs in fulfilling those responsibilities. - TDSPs have provided their Load research data in the past and shall continue to provide available data in the future in the interests of keeping ERCOT's costs down.
+Protocol Section 18.2.10, Responsibilities for Sampling in Support of Load Profiling, broadly defines the responsibilities of ERCOT and Transmission and/or Distribution Service Providers (TDSPs) regarding Load research samples.
+This part of the Load Profiling Guide (LPG) also provides guidelines on communication and expectations between ERCOT and TDSPs in fulfilling those responsibilities. - TDSPs have provided their Load research data in the past and shall continue to provide available data in the future in the interest of keeping ERCOT's costs down.
 TDSPs may, at their own discretion, determine the overall level of Load research effort they will provide.
 TDSP's Load research is independent of ERCOT, except as specified in Protocol Section 18, Load Profiling.
 ERCOT shall make use of TDSP and Non-Opt-In Entity (NOIE) Load research data to the extent such data are available and useful.
 ERCOT shall attempt to minimize the burden to TDSPs of providing data to ERCOT. - (3) TDSPs and NOIEs provided all Load research data to ERCOT used in the initial development of Load Profiles.
-ERCOT shall periodically request current Load research data from all TDSPs and NOIEs for Load Profile Model evaluations.
-ERCOT plans to develop and arrange for implementation of its own Load research samples.
+ERCOT may periodically request current Load research data from all TDSPs and NOIEs for Load Profile Model evaluations.
+Additional Load Research Sampling information can be found on the Load Profiling page on the ERCOT website.